 - Perkins Replacement Grant

 * The university has instituted the Go Blue Guarantee, which pays tuition and mandatory fees for students with family incomes of $65,000 or less and assets below $50,000.
-For students who qualify, financial aid may contain a variety of funding options (Federal Pell Grant, Federal Supplemental Opportunity Grant, State of Michigan Competitive Scholarship, institutional scholarships and grants, and non-UM tuition scholarships and grants).
+For students who qualify, financial aid may contain a variety of funding sources (Federal Pell Grant, Federal Supplemental Opportunity Grant, State of Michigan Competitive Scholarship, institutional scholarships and grants, and non-UM tuition scholarships and grants).
 These, together, make up the Go Blue Guarantee.
 Eligibility details here.
 Tuition is the cost of classes and mandatory fees are those the university charges to all students.
 See our Cost of Attendance page for information about other educational costs.

 About University Grants and Scholarships